natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

 Task 15.1
 ~~~~~~~~~~~~

-Create a get_ip_from_cfg() function that expects as argument the name of file with device configuration.
+Create a get_ip_from_cfg function that expects the name of the file containing
+the device configuration as an argument.

-Function should process configuration and return IP addresses and masks, that are configured on interfaces, as a list of tuples:
+The function should process the configuration and return the IP addresses and
+masks that are configured on the interfaces as a list of tuples:

-* first element of tuple - IP address
+* the first element of the tuple is the IP address
-* second element of tuple - mask
+* the second element of the tuple is a mask

 For example (arbitrary addresses are taken):